Birmingham Royal Ballet

 Running parallel with Studio Wayne McGregor’s performance work is its Learning and Engagement programme, which sees the organisation collaborate with local authorities, schools and other charities to create educational and community dance projects to empower young people and adults, raise their aspirations and improve their well-being by helping them connect with their inner creativity.
 The projects invariably draw on the artistic process used by Wayne McGregor in his professional work and leave a strong impression on participants, many of whom have not engaged in dance previously.

-Studio Wayne McGregor recently completed a £5.4m capital development to create a permanent space for its dance company and administrative team on the site of Here East in London’s Queen Elizabeth Olympic Park.
+In 2017, Studio Wayne McGregor completed a £5.4m capital development to create a permanent space for its dance company and administrative team in London’s Queen Elizabeth Olympic Park.
 Having faced a shortfall in fundraising, it approached the Arts Impact Fund for cashflow support to enable the final stages of the work to continue uninterrupted.
 Thanks, in part, to a £500,000 loan we were able to offer the charity, the new site opened successfully in March 2017, making Studio Wayne McGregor the first cultural organisation to settle in the Olympic Park.

 "Having its own headquarters will allow the organisation to focus its creative energy under one roof, be more proactive in terms of setting its social impact agenda and pioneer new ways of working with artists."